 Pre-populated rules in the default network

-The default network is pre-populated with firewall rules that allow incoming traffic to instances.
+The default network is pre-populated with firewall rules that allow incoming connections to instances.
 These rules can be deleted or modified as necessary:

 Allows ingress connections for all protocols and ports among instances in the network.
 This rule has the second-to-lowest priority of